duairc/implicit-params/README.md

 type level [symbols][Symbols] for this, which require the `DataKinds` [extension][DataKinds].

-`Implicit_` denotes an unnamed implicit parameter; `Implicit "foo"` can be used to denote a named implicit parameter named `"foo"` Named implicit parameters are slightly more awkward to use because they require passing [`Proxy`][Proxy] parameters to the `param` and `setParam` functions to specify the names of the implicit parameters on which they are to operate.
+`Implicit_`, which is used in the examples above, denotes an unnamed implicit parameter. `Implicit "foo"` can be used to denote a named implicit parameter named `"foo"`.
+Named implicit parameters are slightly more awkward to use because they require passing [`Proxy`][Proxy] parameters to the `param` and `setParam` functions to specify the names of the implicit parameters on which they are to operate.
 See the Haddock documentation of the `Data.Implicit` module for more details.

 ## Acknowledgements